GET_STATEMENT_PERMISSIONS

 Permissions

-No special permissions are required to run GET_STATEMENT_PERMISSIONS
+No special permissions are required to run GET_STATEMENT_PERMISSIONS.

 Syntax